vLeov/php-chess/docs/combinatorics-restricted-permutation-with-repetition.md

-The `Chess\Combinatorics\RestrictedPermutationWithRepetition` class allows to generate a set of [restricted permutations](https://rosettacode.org/wiki/Permutations_with_repetitions) with repetition considering the parameters provided, which is especially useful to classify chess position for supervised learning.
+`Chess\Combinatorics\RestrictedPermutationWithRepetition` allows to generate a set of [restricted permutations](https://rosettacode.org/wiki/Permutations_with_repetitions) with repetition considering the parameters provided, which is especially useful to classify chess position for supervised learning.

 For further information, please visit:

 - [Using Restricted Permutations to Classify Chess Positions for Further Supervised Learning](https://medium.com/geekculture/using-restricted-permutations-to-classify-chess-positions-for-further-supervised-learning-27eeb3f71d82)

+Also you may want to check out the tests in [tests/unit/Combinatorics/RestrictedPermutationWithRepetitionTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Combinatorics/RestrictedPermutationWithRepetitionTest.php).

+---

-#### `get($values, $size, $sum): array`
+#### `public function get($values, $size, $sum): array`

 Returns a set of permutations considering the parameters provided.
 For example, the following code snippet will create all possible permutations of 8 elements each with the peculiarity — or restriction — that the sum of all elements equals to 100.